• Skip to primary navigation

 Traumatic brain injury imagingDavid was diagnosed with Traumatic Brain Injury in 2011.
 He had become entirely unable to help his wife care for their home or their two young children.
 He was desperate.

-While some of these approaches did help, he was still far from recovering his quality of life.
+While some of these approaches helped, he was still far from regaining his quality of life.
 Then he discovered MeRT, Magnetic e-Resonance Therapy.

 Non-invasive and Drug-Free